PacoReinaCampo/MPSoC-DV/certification/tex/certification_liaison_process/chapters/chapter1.md

-# Means of Compliance and Planning
+# MEANS OF COMPLIANCE AND PLANNING

 **Objective**: Define and plan the methods by which compliance with regulatory requirements will be demonstrated throughout the hardware development lifecycle.